Loki Charms cereal puts Tom Hiddleston's God of Mischief in charge of Lucky Charms

-On Wednesday, when the Disney Plus show Loki premieres, you won't have to wonder what kind of snack food to serve for your viewing party.
-It's gotta be cereal.
-The mischievous Marvel anti-hero is taking over Lucky Charms, transforming them into Loki Charms.
+On Wednesday, when the Disney Plus show Loki premieres, you won't have to wonder what kind of snack to serve for your viewing party.
+The mischievous Marvel antihero is taking over Lucky Charms cereal, transforming it into Loki Charms.

 The usual Lucky Charms mascot is Lucky the Leprechaun, but Tom Hiddleston's trickster is replacing the packaging for a limited edition run of the cereal.
 The famous catchphrase "They're magically delicious" has been tweaked to "They're mischievously delicious."